 PRRI is an organisation by public researchers for researchers.
 Over the years PRRI members frequently volunteered to help on an ad-hoc basis the respective Executive Secretaries with secretarial support, such as updating literature on the website, acting as local organisers for meetings in their countries, selecting suitable accommodation during international meetings, etc.

-In addition, Piet van der Meer for support and background information to PRRI on regulatory, international negotiation and scientific topics.
-He is trained as a biologist and a lawyer, and from 1989 to 2000 he was in charge of biosafety regulation in the Netherlands during which he was actively involved in many international and EU fora.
+In addition, Piet van der Meer provides technical support to PRRI and the PRRI Secretariat .
+Piet van der Meer is trained as a biologist and a lawyer, and from 1989 to 2000 he was in charge of biosafety regulation in the Netherlands during which he was actively involved in many international and EU fora.
 From 1999 to 2002, he managed the project “Implementation of National Biosafety Frameworks of the pre-accession countries in Central and Eastern Europe”, and from 2002 to 2004 he served as the programme manager of the UNEP-GEF projects on Implementation of National Biosafety Frameworks.
 Since 2004, Piet van der Meer works as an independent consultant, primarily providing support on biotechnology and biosafety to international organisations and governmental institutes.
-In addition, he teaches since 2006 biotechnology regulation at the University of Ghent (at the Faculty of Sciences and the Faculty of Law), and since 2014 he teaches the same topic at the Free University of Brussels.
+In addition, he teaches since 2006 biotechnology regulation at the University of Ghent (at the Faculty of Sciences and the Faculty of Law), and since 2014 he also teaches this topic at the Free University of Brussels.